NavG4880/TechAssessRPA/README.md

 - Open Main.Xaml in UiPath studio application community edition.
 - Run/Debug the project in UiPath Studio.
 - Note: Uipath extension should be pre-enabled in the chrome on which this process will execute.
+- on successful completion of project, check the result screenshot in screenshots folder as per the path mentioned in output log of execution.

 Project developed using RE Framework.